jarmoluo/web-applications-assignment-2/README.md

-# web-applications-assignment-1
+# web-applications-assignment-2

 ---

-## Assignment 1
+## Assignment 2

 Introduction

-The theme of this week is getting familiar with HTML, the basics of JavaScript, and how these two connect to each other in the browser.
-In order to practice our skills on those themes, we will create a simple tic tac toe game and an attached JavaScript system to manipulate and score the gaming grid.
+The theme of this week is getting familiar with markup using Cascading Style Sheets (CSS).
+In order to practice our skills on those themes, we will use the previously developed game and apply styles to this game.

-In the assignment, we will also familiarize ourselves with the Codesandbox programming environment, which is a convenient browser-based HTML+JavaScript programming and preview environment.

 Requirements and scoring

-1. Create a tic tac toe table using HTML

-- Create a basic HTML markup with the empty container with ID “board”

-2. Create a data structure using JavaScript

-- Render the empty 5x5 table with JavaScript

-3. Make the table interactive

-- On every click, table cell should be filled with either ‘x’ or ‘o’ depending on the current player

-4. Create a function to calculate the win condition

-- If one player has 5 symbols in a row, column, or diagonal, the program should call Alert with the text “Player N won!”, where N should be 1 or 2 respectively.

-5. Bonus: Make the table infinite - the board should always have 3 empty rows and columns on each side.
+1. Use CSS to format the gaming board
+	1. The board should have collapsed and 1px solid black border
+	2. Board cell should have size 60px x 60 px
+	3. Board cell should have text aligned to the center both vertically and horizontally
+	4. Cells with first player’s marks should have symbols ‘x’ and have background colored with the color described by RGB code 124, 252, 0;
+	5. Cells with second player’s marks should have symbols ‘o’ and have background colored with the color described by RGB code 250, 128, 114;
+	6. Both symbols should have ‘Helvetica’ font
+	7. Both symbols should be sized as 30px

+2. The game should have the timer and progress bar (see https://www.w3schools.com/w3css/w3css_progressbar.asp for reference).
+	1. If a player doesn’t make his turn within 10 seconds, the game should switch the player.